The History of Wargaming Project

-In addition to the wargaming books, there are other sets of rules, including those used by the military and most are hard and expensive to locate.
-Some additional material to the original rules, such as ORBATs, period tactics or optional updates that were playtested to make the rules more suitable for modern wargamers and include various aides to help the wargamer starting playing as soon as possible.
-For example, the Fletcher Pratt Naval Wargaming rules have optional rules to speed the game up, an online ship card generator to take the effort out of building the ship cards the game needs etc...
+Some have additional material to suppliment the original rules, such as ORBATs, period tactics or optional updates that were playtested to make the rules more suitable for modern wargamers and include various aides to help the wargamer starting playing as soon as possible.
+For example, the Fletcher Pratt Naval Wargaming rules have optional rules to speed the game up, an online ship card generator to take the effort out of building the ship cards the game needs, a sample scenario, commentary on the rules, previously unpublished material etc...

 YouTube video introduction to The History of Wargaming Project: Part 1

 YouTube video introduction to The History of Wargaming Project: Part 2